 Vero Beach is the perfect spot for anyone looking for recreational value.
 This city in Indian River County has a wide range of recreational centers and popular beaches.
 Furthermore, it ranks high for retirement communities, with about 30% of its population being seniors.

 The community experience is a priority in Vero Beach.
 As a result, you will feel right at home, with easy access to a full calendar of community events, leisure activities and more.

 5. Venice, Florida

 You may know of Venice through its offshore coral reef and the Caspersen Beach, but it’s also home to many retirees.
-Over half of its population is seniors at nearly 60%.
+This city in Sarasota County’s population is over half seniors at nearly 60%.